DeborahAkp/Portfolio/SQL/Project 4/README.md

 ## Data Analysis

 __1. How many employees work or have worked for the company?__ <br>
-  - The dataset contains multiple records for each employee.
-The following query was used to create a temporary table that displays the most recent records for each employee.
-The data was grouped by Employee ID and the max record date was selected.
-This table will be used in subsequent queries.
+  - The dataset comprises multiple records for each employee.
+To obtain a subset of the dataset with the most recent records for each employee, a query was executed to create a temporary table.
+The query grouped the data by Employee ID and selected the maximum record date for each group.
+This temporary table has been created to serve as a foundation for subsequent queries, where it will be utilized to ensure that only the most recent records are considered for analysis.

   ```sql
   DROP TABLE IF EXISTS t_emp_data;